EvertonTomalok/emailtoolspython/README.md

     # Using selenium, user_agent is not necessary.
 You can pass user_agent=False, if you want.

- You can download chromedriver here (https://sites.google.com/a/chromium.org/chromedriver/downloads) and you can acess the official documentation - python bindings for selenium (https://selenium-python.readthedocs.io/installation.html).<br>
+ You can download chromedriver here (https://sites.google.com/a/chromium.org/chromedriver/downloads) and you can access the official documentation - python bindings for selenium (https://selenium-python.readthedocs.io/installation.html).<br>
- For windows users, go to the official documentation to have help to install chromedriver.
+ For Windows users, go to the official documentation to have help to install chromedriver.
 <br><br><br>
 # Author
 {